subgraph/sgstatus/README.md

 ## Features

-sgstatus monitors `dbus` interfaces to send status updates when the state or properties of the monitored interfaces changes.
-This is in contrast with other tiling window manager status tools, which usually monitor at pre-determined
-intervals, ex: checking if the volume has changed every 5 seconds, etc.
+sgstatus monitors `dbus` and `pulseaudio` to send status updates when the state or properties of the monitored interfaces changes.
+This is in contrast with other tiling window manager status tools, which usually monitor at pre-determined intervals, ex: checking if the volume has changed every 5 seconds, etc.

 sgstatus also (partially) implements the `StatusNotifierItem` protocol so that it can send icons to the status bar.